 Cruise is no stranger to the high concept action flick, but his crown jewel in the genre is arguably Edge of Tomorrow.
 Set in a future where aliens have taken over Europe, Cruise's Major Bill Cage finds himself stuck in a time loop with Sergeant Rita Vrataski (Emily Blunt) as they attempt to stop the invaders.
 A much-demanded sequel has been in various stages of development since the sci-fi action film was released in 2014.

-Fallout is Cruise's sixth outing as superspy Ethan Hunt -- following the original 1996 Mission: Impossible, as well as M:I II, M:I III, Ghost Protocol and Rogue Nation.
-Although all six have so much to appreciate, many would argue that Fallout is the franchise's best installment to date.
-(At least two more sequels are on the way.)
-Fallout features, among other elements, the most insane, death-defying stunts of the franchise thus far, which, of course, the astonishing star performs himself.
+Fallout is Cruise's sixth outing as superspy Ethan Hunt — following the original 1996 Mission: Impossible, as well as M:I II, M:I III, Ghost Protocol and Rogue Nation.
+Although each one of the first six films has remarkable sequences to appreciate, Fallout is regarded as one of the franchise's best installments.
+The film features, among other elements, some of the most insane, death-defying stunts of the franchise, which, of course, the astonishing star performs himself.